harbourz/harbourz.github.io/index.md

 Here is **Haobo Zhang (张浩博)**.
 The closest pronunciation of my name in English can be represented as /haʊbɔː tʃɑːŋ/ using [Daniel Jones Phonetic Symbol](https://en.wikipedia.org/wiki/Daniel_Jones_(phonetician)).<br>

 I am a MS student in Operations Research at H. Milton Stewart School of Industrial and Systems Engineering, Georgia Institute of Technology.
 Prior to Gatech, I received my BA in Economics & BS in Mathematics and Applied Mathematics from Shanghai Jiao Tong University.
+For more information, you can find my [CV](https://harbourz.github.io/file/CV_HaoboZHANG.pdf) here.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - harbourz [at] 163.com